 Jactitation of marriage means persistent boasting of a marriage, falsely alleged to have taken place.
 The suit prays for a decree of perpetual silence on the subject.
 This is the only case in which a matrimonial suit can, as of right, be proceeded without prima facie proof of a marriage de facto.
 For the object of the suit of jactitation is to prove, no valid marriage subsists.

-In 1897, the Allahabad High Court held in Mir Azmat Ali vs. Mahmud-ul-Nissa, (1897) ILR 20 All 96:
+In 1897, Allahabad High Court held in Mir Azmat Ali vs. Mahmud-ul-Nissa, (1897) ILR 20 All 96:

 Soon, Hervey wanted to end their marriage by divorce.
 But Chudleigh wanted to avoid any public acknowledgment of their marriage because the Duke wouldn’t have been willing to marry a divorcee.
 She therefore initiated a suit of jactitation against Hervey, which required him to cease claiming marriage to her unless proved.
-When Hervey proved incapable of proving the relationship and Chudleigh swore she was unmarried, an Ecclesiastical Court in February 1769 pronounced her a spinster, free to marry.
+When Hervey proved incapable of proving the relationship and Chudleigh swore she was unmarried, an Ecclesiastical Court in February, 1769 pronounced her a Spinster, free to marry.
 Within a month, she married and became Elizabeth Pierrepont, Duchess of Kingston-upon-Hull.

 Duke of Kingston died 4 years later leaving Duchess of Kingston all his property on the condition, she remained a Widow.
 Late Husband’s Nephew, Evelyn Meadows brought a charge of bigamy against her in hopes of establishing a legal rationale for challenging the Duke’s will.